Halfway Houses in Denver, CO

 Services provided:

-• Regular outpatient treatment, intensive outpatient treatment program and partial hospitalization
+• Regular outpatient treatment, outpatient detox and IOT

 Rose House - 24.2 miles from Denver, CO

-Rose House is a sober living house in Lafayette, Colorado, 80026 zip code.
+Rose House is a halfway house in Lafayette, Colorado, 80026 zip code.

 Address: 601 Snowpeak Lane, Lafayette, CO 80026 in Boulder County